Plans to improve walking and cycling

 Whilst LCWIPs focus on strategic network connections and aim to create wider walking and cycling networks for the county, we also recognise the importance of local neighbourhood and street level interventions in connecting people wishing to walk and cycle to the wider LCWIP network.

-Through our Local Transport Plan policies for planning for place we are developing a programme of Liveable Neighbourhoods for the county.
-Liveable Neighbourhoods are residential areas and streets that recognise their importance as places for people, and not just their role in the movement of motor vehicles.
+Through our Local Transport Plan policies for planning for place we are developing a programme of Local Street Improvements schemes for the county (previously named Liveable Neighbourhoods in LTP4).
+Local Street Improvement schemes recognise the importance of streets as places for people, and not just their role in the movement of motor vehicles.

-Key characteristics of Liveable Neighbourhoods include: increasing the comfort, safety and accessibility of walking and cycling; creating space for community facilities like parks, gardens, play spaces and seating; creating attractive local environments and welcoming neighbourhoods that people want to live in; reducing the dominance of cars and goods vehicles on residential roads to improve road safety, air and noise quality, and to enable more walking, cycling and social interactions.
+Key characteristics of Local Street Improvements zones include: increasing the comfort, safety and accessibility of walking and cycling; creating space for community facilities like parks, gardens, play spaces and seating; creating attractive local environments and welcoming neighbourhoods that people want to live in; reducing the dominance of cars and goods vehicles on residential roads to improve road safety, air and noise quality, and to enable more walking, cycling and social interactions.

-Liveable Neighbourhoods will connect people to the wider LCWIP networks by making walking and cycling on local residential streets safe, easy, comfortable and accessible for people of all abilities, ages and confidence levels.
-Liveable Neighbourhood schemes will be designed and implemented alongside the LCWIPs.
+Local Street Improvements schemes will connect people to the wider LCWIP networks by making walking and cycling on local residential streets safe, easy, comfortable and accessible for people of all abilities, ages and confidence levels and will be designed and implemented alongside the LCWIPs.

 Rights of Way